Hiking the Observation Point Trail in Yellowstone National Park

 Observation Point-Solitary Geyser Junction

-At about the 0.6-mile (1.0 km) mark, the trail splits, with both the return loop toward Solitary Geyser and the Observation Point Trail to the right.
+At about 0.6 miles (1.0 km), the trail splits, with both the return loop leading to the Solitary Geyser and the Observation Point Trail to the right.

 Observation Point Loop Trail